truenas/documentation/content/TrueCommand/TCGettingStarted/Install/_index.md

 Alternatively, you can enable Hyper-V with Powershell.
 Run Powershell as a Windows administrator and enter `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All`.
-If Powershell returns an error saying it couldn't find the command, verify that you are running PowerShell as the Administrator.
+If Powershell returns an error saying it couldn't find the command, verify that you are running PowerShell as administrator.
 After the command successfully runs, reboot the computer.

 ![PowershellHyperVCLI](/images/TrueCommand/PowershellHyperVCLI.png "Powershell HyperV CLI")